accessnetworks/fernet-encryption/readme.txt

 === Fernet Encryption ===
+Contributors: bhubbard, accessnetworks
-Contributors: (this should be a list of wordpress.org userid's) Donate link: https://accessnetworks.com
+Donate link: https://accessnetworks.com
 Tags: fernet, encryption
 Requires at least: 4.5
 Tested up to: 5.8
 Requires PHP: 7.0
-Stable tag: 1.0.0
+Stable tag: 1.0.2
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+Fernet Encryption is a plugin that can be used to encrypt and decrypt data in WordPress using fernet.

 == Description ==

-Fernet Encryption is a utility plugin that can be used to encrypt and decrypt data in WordPress using fernet.
+Fernet Encryption is a plugin that can be used to encrypt and decrypt data in WordPress using fernet.

 === Setup your Key ===